-- Rule 36.1: Victims' legal counsel, or other nonparty legal counsel, may be heard before the court to the extent authorized by applicable law, subject to the rulings and direction of the military judge.
+- Rule 36.1: Victims' legal counsel, or other nonparty legal counsel, may be heard before the court to the extent authorized by applicable law.
 Victims' legal counsel shall file a Notice of Appearance with the court, stating the judicial circuit, applicable case caption, name of the respective client (using initials only if the client is a minor), and name, rank, address, phone number and email address of the victims' legal counsel.
 The notice shall also contain a brief statement as to the qualifications to practice and status as to oath of the victims' legal counsel.
 The notice must be served on all parties in the case.
-A victims' legal counsel who fails to file a Notice of Appearance shall not be recognized by the court. - Rule 36.2: All victims' legal counsel are subject to these Uniform Rules, the Rules of Professional Conduct, and the applicable Circuit Rules.
-Military victims' legal counsel will be attired in the proper uniform required of trial and defense counsel by local Circuit Rules.
+A victims' legal counsel who fails to file a Notice of Appearance will not be recognized by the court. - EJCR 36.1a: The victim's legal counsel shall file a notice of appearance with the clerk of court no later than the date of arraignment. - Rule 36.2: If an alleged victim retains civilian counsel, trial counsel shall furnish the civilian victims' legal counsel with a copy of the Uniform Rules and any local rules.
+The civilian victims' legal counsel's notice of appearance must acknowledge familiarity with the Uniform Rules and any local rules. - Rule 36.3:All victims' legal counsel are subject to these Uniform Rules, the Rules of Professional Conduct, and the applicable local rules.